gcallah/work/chaps/weber.md

 There are many valid criticisms of Weber's work.
 However, as we have seen, many critics have "had a go at him" without, apparently, carefully reading his work.
 Why have so many people been anxious to dismiss at work of which they knew little?

-I suggest that, upon hearing a Cliff-Notes version of Weber's thesis, People belonging to various groups had various reasons to treat it dismissively.

-- Marxists did not like Weber's thesis because religion was supposed to be a mere superstructure that was the byproduct of economic conditions, and not their cause.
-- Progressive protestants did not like his thesis, because it seemed to "blame" them for capitalism.
-- Liberal Catholics did not like his thesis, because it seemed to imply the Catholicism was somehow "backwards."
-- Secular liberals did not like his thesis, because liberalism was supposed to be the outcome of enlightenment rationalism, chastely untouched by religious superstitions.

 Of course, rejecting a thesis because you don't like where it leads is not a particularly scientific attitude.
 Nevertheless, it is a common attitude.